-To meet with an administrator, parents should make arrangements by calling the school office between 7:15am-4:30pm.
-Appointments with faculty members should be made directly with the staff.
-Teachers and staff need at least 24-hour notice in order to schedule quality time with you.
+To meet with an administrator, parents should make arrangements by calling the school office during the above noted office hours.
+Appointments with teachers should be made directly with the teachers.
+Teachers need at least 24 hour notice in order to schedule quality time with you.
 Please send a note to the teacher or email him/her for an appointment.
-You can also leave a voice message for a written or phone reply.
-Messages will be returned during the teacher's planning time.
+You can also leave a voice message with the office for a written or phone reply.
+Messages will be returned during the teacher's planning time or after school.

-Visiting Campus
+Visiting a Bright Star School Campus